 Athletes competing in Oklahoma City could be selected to attend a USOC training camp and if selected as winners from the camp, receive financial, training and medical support as they prepare for the opportunity to compete at the Olympic Games.
 The finalists of last year’s competition were featured on a two-part documentary: Milk Life presents, The Next Olympic Hopeful, which aired on NBC and NBCSN in November.

 608 RIVERSPORT Dr.

 About the OKC Boathouse Foundation

 The OKC Boathouse Foundation promotes the use and development of the Oklahoma River in downtown Oklahoma City as a world-class urban aquatic venue.
 OKCBF provides access to rowing, kayaking, and fitness programs as well as outdoor urban adventures including whitewater rafting, adventure ropes courses, climbing, mountain biking and zip lines.
 OKCBF programs pursue the highest goals of sports and embrace the principles of the Olympic spirit which inspire athletes to work toward personal excellence, embrace the power of teamwork, and practice respect for all people and the environment.

 About the USOC

 Founded in 1894 and headquartered in Colorado Springs, Colorado, the United States Olympic Committee serves as both the National Olympic Committee and National Paralympic Committee for the United States.
-As such, the USOC is responsible for the training, entering and funding of U.S. teams for the Olympic, Paralympic, Youth Olympic, Pan American and Parapan American Games, while serving as a steward of the Olympic and Paralympic movements throughout the country.
-For more information, visit TeamUSA.org.
+The USOC is focused on protecting, supporting and empowering America’s athletes, and is responsible for fielding U.S. teams for the Olympic, Paralympic, Youth Olympic, Pan American and Parapan American Games, and serving as the steward of the Olympic and Paralympic movements in the U.S. For more information, visit TeamUSA.org.